Report It! Don't Ignore It! - Reporting Options

 Use if you need to report that you have witnessed a crime, or if you know of a crime that was committed or will be committed.

 Please note this reporting option is NOT intended for crimes or for emergencies in progress.
 If you believe there is an immediate or ongoing threat to the safety of an individual or campus community, call University Police at (203) 932-7070 or 911.

 Otherwise, simply fill out and submit the form.
 A member of the University of New Haven Police Department will investigate the information provided.

 - If you are a Campus Security Authority (CSA), you must include your name and contact information in the event follow-up is needed.
 The purpose of this form is to provide information to the University Police Department for the determination of a Timely Warning, Emergency Notification, and to provide federally required data for the Annual Security and Fire Safety Report.
 Other members of the campus community may choose to complete this form anonymously.

 - Example: You recently learned that a student in your class missed their final exam because they were the victim of a robbery on campus.
 You would utilize the crime reporting form to inform University of New Haven PD that this crime took place on campus.

 This form is monitored by the Department of Public Safety - University of New Haven Police Department.

-If you have an immediate safety concern for yourself, or you feel the student/community member needs medical attention or poses an immediate threat to themselves or others, please contact University Police at 203-932-7070 or call 911.
+If you have an immediate safety concern for yourself, or you feel the student/community member needs medical attention or poses an immediate threat to themselves or others, please contact University Police at (203) 932-7070 or 911.

-- A Bias Motivated Incident is any behavior which involves an expression of hostility against the person or property of others because of traits related to their race, ethnicity, country of origin, religion, gender, gender identity/expression, sexual orientation, age, or physical or mental ability, including learning and/or developmental disabilities and past/present history of mental disorder or other category protected by state or federal law.
+Discriminatory behavior/actions is any behavior that involves an expression of hostility against the person or property of others because of traits related to their identities or other category protected by state or federal law.

 Read these instructions if you're unclear on which form to fill out.